Xiaotong1120/ae-project/README.md

 ### Core Analysis Goal
 Using this dataset, the goal of this project is to analyze whether deliveries to different Areas of Interest (AOIs) are systematically slower during the delivery phase.

+### Metric Definition and Data Validation Notes

+Delivery duration is derived as the time difference between task acceptance and delivery completion timestamps.
+During metric construction, the following characteristics of the raw data were observed:
+Delivery duration exhibits a long-tailed distribution, with the majority of orders completed within a few hours.
+A very small number of records contain negative or extremely large durations, which are attributable to inconsistencies or delays in raw event recording rather than metric construction errors.
+These characteristics are explicitly surfaced rather than silently filtered, allowing analytical boundaries to be defined transparently in later stages of the project.

+### Modeling Philosophy
+This project prioritizes:
+1. explicit metric definition over implicit calculations,
+2. clarity of grain over premature dimensional modeling,
+3. and transparency of data limitations over aggressive data filtering.

+Dimension tables (e.g. date or location dimensions) are intentionally deferred in this phase, as the project currently focuses on validating and stabilizing a single delivery fact table.